codefellows/seattle-code-301n24/curriculum/class-10/facilitator/README.md

   - Global Caching
   - Increases the performance of everything (expect for memory)

 - **What**
   - In memory persistence is simply an object that is going to hold the results from our API call so that we don't have to hit the API every time a user asks for the same city.
 The second time a user asks for a city (or the third etc...), we will simply return the results that we have in our cache rather than make another API call.

 - **How** (60 min)
   - Build out the demo with the students, but start with a detailed drawing of the WRRC.
 Be sure to include the in memory database in your drawing.
 Wait until students have a firm grasp of the higher level process before proceeding to the code.
   - The given demo starter code has some intentional bugs in it, so that students can practice debugging skills during this demo.
 This will help prepare them for their final exam.
+  - Spend some time going over debugging strategies including breakpoints and `debugger`
+  - Once the starter code is working, then you can add the in memory database

 - **Experimentation and Discovery Ideas**
   - How long might you want to keep data cached?